SAP-samples/abap-platform-application-jobs/README.md

-# How to schedule application jobs from a RAP-based business object
+# How to schedule application jobs from a RAP-based business object and how to display the application log in a Fiori Elements application

 <!--- Register repository https://api.reuse.software/register, then add REUSE badge:
 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/REPO-NAME)](https://api.reuse.software/info/github.com/SAP-samples/REPO-NAME)